cmayer/MitoGeneExtractor/README.md

 ## Reference: Please cite when using MitoGeneExtractor
 Brasseur ...
 2023 ...

-## How MitoGeneExtractor works:
+## How MitoGeneExtractor works - the algorithm:
 MitoGeneExtractor aligns all given nucleotide sequences against a protein reference sequence to obtain a multiple sequence alignment.
 The intended use case is to extract mitochondrial protein coding genes from sequencing libraries, e.g. from hybrid enrichment libraries sequenced on the Illumina platform.
 The individual alignments are computed by calling the Exonerate program.

 Exonerate is a very efficient alignment program which allows to align protein and nucleotide sequences.
 Nucleotide sequences which cannot be aligned to the protein reference will not be included in the output.
 Exonerate should be able to align several 100k short reads in a few minutes using a single CPU core.
 Therefore, this approach can be used for projects of any size.
 Exonerate can align amino acid sequences to much longer nucleotide sequences.
 For this reason, MitoGeneExtractor can also mine sequences from assemblies or from long read libraries.
 It can even be used to extract genes of interest from whole mitochondrial or nuclear genome/transcriptome assemblies.

 ### MitoGeneExtractor requires two input files:
 - The amino acid reference in fasta file format.
 MitoGeneExtractor version > 1.9.3 can simultaneously analyse multiple references within one fasta file.
 - The nucleotide reads/assemblies/genomes in the fasta or fastq format.
 If read data is provided in fastq format, MitoGeneExtractor  version > 1.9.3 will internally transform this to fasta format.
 If multiple input-files are specified (e.g. from paired-end sequencing), these files will be internally concatenated by MitoGeneExtractor version > 1.9.3.
 Since paired-end information cannot be exploited, paired-end libraries can be combined with single-end data.

-***Recommendation:*** Since quality scores are not included in the analysis, we recommend to pass quality trimmed reads to MitoGeneExtractor.
+***Recommendation:*** Since quality scores are not used in the analysis, we recommend to pass quality trimmed reads to MitoGeneExtractor.
 If multiple input files exist (e.g. from paired-end sequencing), these files can be concatenated beforehand and subsequently trimmed in single-end mode.

 ## Supported Platforms: